Mook-as/stackato-doc/user/reference/client-ref.rst

         --no-trace
           Complementary alias of --trace.
-        --group
+        --non-interactive
+          Alias of --no-prompt.
+        --noprompt
+          Alias of --no-prompt.
+        --organization

-	    The once-off group to use for the current operation.
+	    The once-off organization to use for the current operation.
+	    This is a Stackato 3 option.

+        --space

+	    The once-off space to use for the current operation, specified by name.
+This is a Stackato 3 option.
+	    Cannot be used together with --space-guid.

+        --space-guid

-	    This is a stackato V1 option.
+	    The once-off space to use for the current operation, specified by guid.
+This is a Stackato 3 option.

-            </div></div>
+	    Cannot be used together with --space.

+        --target

+	    The once-off target to use for the current operation.

+        --token

+	    The once-off authentication token to use for the current operation.

+        --token-file

+	    Path to an existing and readable file containing the targets and authorization tokens.

+        --trace

+	    Activate tracing of the issued REST requests and responses.
+	    This option is a no-op now.
+Tracing is always active.
+See the 'trace' command to print the saved trace to stdout.

+        -n
+          Alias of --no-prompt.
+        -o
+          Alias of --organization.
+        -t
+          Alias of --trace.

 .. _command-Services-Brokers:

   **Brokers**

-.. _command-add-service-broker:
+.. _command-stackato add-service-broker:

-      add-service-broker  *<name>*
+      stackato add-service-broker  *<name>*
         Make the named service broker known.
+This is a Stackato 3 specific command.

         .. raw:: html